 The good news is that there are many options for Malware protection.

-But Malware is a moving target.
+But Malware is an ever moving target.
 The people profiting from Malware are playing an endless game of cat and mouse with the anti-virus and anti-malware companies.
-So every time a new variation of Malware is released, it takes time for your security software and systems to catch up and protect you.
+So every time a new variation of Malware is released, it takes time for your security software and systems to catch up and protect your system.

 The following is a prioritised list of steps to protect yourself from Malware.